Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

-Model reliability is an important factor for measuring the accountability for decisions before deployment, and a reliable model should be aware of its predictions.
+Model reliability is an important factor for measuring accountability for decisions before deployment, and a reliable model should be aware of its predictions.
 In this paper, we introduce the iGAN for reliable saliency detection with an image conditioned latent prior.
 In addition to the proposed iGAN, we also design GAN-based \cite{gan_raw}, CVAE-based~\cite{VAE_Kingma,cvae} and ABP-based \cite{ABP} generative models for RGB SOD and RGB-D SOD.
-The performance is shown in Table \ref{tab:reliable_rgb_sod} and Table \ref{tab:reliable_rgbd_sod} respectively, where \enquote{CGAN}, \enquote{CCVAE}, \enquote{CABP} and \enquote{CIGAN} are the stochastic models based on GAN, CVAE, ABP and the proposed inferential GAN respectively with CNN backbone, and \enquote{TGAN}, \enquote{TCVAE}, \enquote{TABP} and \enquote{TIGAN} are the transformer counterparts.
-Note that, for the CVAE \cite{cvae} based models, we follow the same prior and posterior distribution model designing as in \cite{ucnet_jornal}.
+The performance is shown in Table \ref{tab:reliable_rgb_sod} and Table \ref{tab:reliable_rgbd_sod} respectively, where \enquote{CGAN}, \enquote{CCVAE}, \enquote{CABP} and \enquote{CIGAN} are the stochastic models based on GAN, CVAE, ABP, and the proposed inferential GAN respectively with CNN backbone, and \enquote{TGAN}, \enquote{TCVAE}, \enquote{TABP} and \enquote{TIGAN} are the transformer counterparts.